Altinn/altinn-studio-docs/content/app/development/logic/instantiation/_index.en.md

 }
 ```

-Logic connected to date handling has been added to ensure that norwegian time applies and
+Logic connected to date handling has been added to ensure the Norwegian time zone
 is being used in the validation.

 ```cs